fablabnk/Satisfying-Senseless-Sonic-Add-On-SSSAO-Workshop/badge_sequencer/README.md

 The function of the buttons is as follows:

 Button A:
 - simply a SHIFT button

 Button B:
 - without SHIFT								SSSAO SELECT: selects the next SSSAO (from 1-6, then looping back to 1)
 - with SHIFT 								TAP TEMPO: two subsquent taps will set the time between two beats (1/4 of a bar)
 - without SHIFT and HELD for 2 seconds		DOUBLE TEMPO (up to max of 240 BPM)
 - with SHIFT and HELD for 2 seconds			HALVE TEMPO (down to min of 40 BPM)

 Button C:
 - without SHIFT:							RECORD NOTE: live records a note on the selected SSSAO for as long as held
 - with SHIFT								CLEAR NOTES: clears all notes on the selected SSSAO

 ## More About The SAO LEDs

 Each SSSAO has two LEDs:
 - a SAO SELECT / METRONOME LED (which you soldered on yourself, in the centre of the SSSAO)
 - a NOTES LED (the pre-soldered SMT LED, at the bottom of the SSSAO)

-### SSSAO SELECT / METRONOME LED:
+### SSSAO SELECT / METRONOME LED

 - gives a visual reference for the current tempo
 - only blinks on the currently selected SSSAO
 - blinks momentarily when the SAO SELECT button is pressed, to help you see where you are

-### RECORDED NOTES LED:
+### RECORDED NOTES LED

 - blinks according to the pattern you record using Button C